gaqueen1love/Human-Resource-Portfolio-Project-/README.md

   In this dataset, there are 14,999 rows, 10 columns, and these variables:

   **Variable Description**
-  •	satisfaction_level	          Employee-reported job satisfaction level [0–1]
+  Variable	Description
-   •	last_evaluation	             Score of employee's last performance review [0–1]
+satisfaction_level	Employee-reported job satisfaction level [0–1]
-   -number_project	              Number of projects employee contributes to -average_monthly_hours	       Average number of hours employee worked per month -time_spend_company	          How long the employee has been with the company (years) -work_accident	               Whether or not the employee experienced an accident while at work -left	                        Whether or not the employee left the company -promotion_last_5years	       Whether or not the employee was promoted in the last 5 years -department	                  The employee's department -salary                       The employee's salary (U.S. dollars)
+last_evaluation	Score of employee's last performance review [0–1] number_project	Number of projects employee contributes to average_monthly_hours	Average number of hours employee worked per month time_spend_company	How long the employee has been with the company (years) Work_accident	Whether or not the employee experienced an accident while at work left	Whether or not the employee left the company promotion_last_5years	Whether or not the employee was promoted in the last 5 years Department	The employee's department salary	The employee's salary (U.S. dollars)

   **Cleaned Data**
   -Gathered descriptive statistics about the data